-Driver dies after crash between 2 semis on I-70 in Lafayette County
+State troopers identify 47-year-old Odessa man who died in crash with another semi along I-70

-BATES CITY, Mo. — A crash between two semitrailers on Interstate 70 in Lafayette County has left one driver dead Wednesday afternoon.
+BATES CITY, Mo. — A crash between two semitrailers on Interstate 70 in Lafayette County left one driver dead Wednesday afternoon.

 Missouri State Highway Patrol said troopers and local police were called to the westbound I-70 crash near Bates City around 3 p.m.

-One of the semi drivers was taken to a nearby hospital and later died from their injuries, MSHP said.
-Officials have not released the victim’s name yet.
+One of the semi drivers, 47-year-old David Seward of Odessa was taken to a nearby hospital and later died from their injuries, MSHP said.
+He was wearing a seat belt.

-Details of what caused the crash were not immediately available.
-FOX4 will update this story as more information is confirmed.
+The online crash reports says the semi Seward was driving crashed into the rear of a second semi.
+The driver of the second semi was not injured.

 39.006119 -94.072446